hlgboot/nlw-setup-habits/README.md

 ## :hammer: Technologies ##

-The following tools were used in this project:
+The following tools were used to build this project:

 - [Node.js](https://nodejs.org/en/)
 - [SQLite](https://www.sqlite.org/index.html)